python/cpython/Doc/howto/webservers.rst

 .. seealso::

-   A good overview of WSGI-related code can be found in the `WSGI wiki
+   A good overview of WSGI-related code can be found in the `WSGI homepage
-   <http://wsgi.org/wsgi>`_, which contains an extensive list of `WSGI servers
+   <http://www.wsgi.org/en/latest/index.html>`_, which contains an extensive list of `WSGI servers
-   <http://wsgi.org/wsgi/Servers>`_ which can be used by *any* application
+   <http://www.wsgi.org/en/latest/servers.html>`_ which can be used by *any* application
    supporting WSGI.

    You might be interested in some WSGI-supporting modules already contained in